ajaymisraa/raao-db/posts/ethan.md

 Through these mechanisms, Ethan can complement existing mental health infrastructure, allowing human crisis counselors to focus their expertise on the most critical cases while ensuring that a wider range of individuals receive some form of support.

-There are three main parts of how Ethan works, shown in the simplified diagram below: Reference and Background, Conversation, and Referral and Action.
+There are three main parts of how Ethan works, shown in the simplified diagram below.

 <img src="/ethan-fc.png" alt="Ethan FC" style="width: 100%; height: auto;">